mmomtchev/static-portable-python/README.md

  * macOS 13 x64
  * macOS 14 Apple Silicon

-It has been tested on the following Python versions
+It has been tested on the following Python versions:
  * Python 3.12
  * Python 3.13 (Python 3.13.4 has a Windows build problem: https://github.com/python/cpython/issues/135151)

-It is used by
+It is used by:
- * `pymport` which builds an embeddable shared library
+ * [`pymport`](https://github.com/mmomtchev/pymport) which builds an embeddable shared library
- * `@mmomtchev/python-xpack` which builds a standalone executable
+ * [`@mmomtchev/python-xpack`](https://github.com/mmomtchev/python-xpack) which builds a standalone executable

 # Usage